If you don't understand what a Classical Education is, please see here.

 Geography - A thorough study of the continents where the goal is to connect geography with the history, culture, and economy of the land.
 This includes mapping skills, continents, oceans, states, and countries learned through a variety of activities.

 Latin - Memoria Press’ award-winning Latin programs are designed to teach your student to master the Latin grammar through an easy to use, step-by-step process that brings out the logical and systematic nature of this language, the mother tongue of Western civilization.
 In studying Latin, your student will gain an academic vocabulary, a mastery of English grammar, and will develop the critical thinking skills that come from the study of a complex, inflected grammar.
+After the students receive a foundation in Latin grammar, they then move to reading Hans Oberg's marvelous series of books that are entirely in Latin.

 Physical Education - The ancient ideal of “a sound mind in a sound body” is rooted in the view that the truly educated person has learned to manage his life physically, mentally, and morally.
 Therefore, basic physical education is taught in all grades.